The Indian in the Cupboard: Plot summary

 Omri believes that the final bundle must contain the missing earrings, but in fact, it contains another tiny person, fast asleep.
 Before he can investigate further, he is called to Tom's home.
 Tom has fallen from the roof and is on the verge of death, but asked for Omri to tell him the final secret: before she died, Jessica had him search for a plastic figure of herself.
 He bought dozens of figurines before finally finding the right one.
 Jessica kept the figure of herself but told him to take care of the other plastic figures, saying, "This is me, but everyone is someone."

 Omri and his father head home, bringing Patrick along.
 Omri explains that he's figured out the identity of the final person he brought to life: Jessica Charlotte herself, just after creating the key.
-Omri wants to convince her to not to take the earrings, but Patrick tells him that doing so could change his own family history and possibly result in Omri never being born.
+Omri wants to convince her not to take the earrings, but Patrick tells him that doing so could change his own family history and possibly result in Omri never being born.
 Remembering that he convinced Bert to return the jewellery case, Omri worries that it will cause him to cease to exist.
 Omri and Patrick convince the newly woken tiny Jessica that this is all a dream before returning her to her own past.

 Omri asks his mother how she originally came by the key.
 She tells him that key came from her great-grandmother's jewellery box, which was stolen and returned empty.
 Omri realizes that Bert only said he would return the jewel-case without specifying that the jewels would still be in it.
 This is the same story his mother told him about the key when she first gave it to him, and Omri realizes this means history has not been changed.

 A week later Omri attends Tom's funeral, where he meets Tom's daughter, who is wearing the long-lost earrings.
 Omri realizes that Jessica gave the earrings to Tom, who gave them to his daughter without knowing they were stolen.
 Having solved the mystery, he decides not to tell Tom's daughter the story of the earrings.